 What is unique about Baig’s case is the fact that he used a process called “port expedite.”
 The process allows people to alert TSA officials through a third party at least one week ahead of their scheduled return into the country.
-In Baig’s case, CAIR sent Baig’s name, passport number, date of arrival and airline, port of entry, and address and contact information to TSA officials one week before Baig’s arrival.
+In Baig’s case, CAIR sent Baig’s name, passport number, date of arrival and airline, port of entry, and address and contact information to TSA officials one week before Baig’s arrival.and it continues:

 TSA agents were again notified by phone one-day prior to his arrival.
 Despite that, Baig was still screened.
 Shaikh admits that the process is not 100% efficient but said that CAIR southern California used the procedure with six people so far and five of them went through customs with no incidents.
 “Five out of six is an excellent result,” Shaikh remarked.
 “The system does work.”